 The only meaning and purpose in your life is that which I and my loved ones give to it; how do I value my time and how I live during my life?
 Thus, I want to see the world, have interesting stories to tell, take the bull by the horns, take risks, meet people, and help people.

 In the past I have hosted and travel.
 Right now I'm traveling, but I hope to have many many guests in the future, when I settle down a bit.

-Mythology, blacksmithing, stargazing, drawing, costumes, foraging, DIY-type-crafty-stuff, Appalachian music, macrobiology (esp. ecology, zoology and botany), traveling (obviously), natural building (particularly cob/earthbags), forest gardening, social sciences (psych, sociology, anth, poli-sci), new technological advances, design, teaching, un-teaching, camping and hiking.
+Psychology, mythology, science, foraging, blacksmithing, stargazing, drawing, costumes, DIY-type-crafty-stuff, traveling (obviously), natural building (particularly cob/earthbags), tiny houses, forest gardening, social sciences (sociology, anth, poli-sci), new technological advances, design, teaching, un-teaching, camping and hiking.

 Music, Movies, and Books

 Lots, especially books.
 I have a special place in my heart for Alice in Wonderland and the Chronicles of Narnia, favorite books of my childhood.
 I just finished reading a Pratchett/Gaiman book, now I'm reading Stranger in a Strange Land.
 Next is Catch 22!

 Edit: I just read the book Princess Bride.
 Even better than the movie.
 Highly recommend it.

 Edit: I have to add David Foster Wallace and a History of Love to this list.

 I love silent moves, especially the 20's animated movie Prince Achmed (super trippy).